ehrpg/qstar/docs/character.md

 ### Health

-Health represents the character's overall condition.
-If health drops to zero, the character dies.
-A GM may even reduce certain values of the character such as abilities when a lot of health is lost.
+[Health](/character#health) represents the character's overall condition.
+If [Health](/character#health) drops to zero, the character dies.
+A GM may even reduce certain values of the character such as abilities when a lot of [Health](/character#health) is lost.
 Also, a GM may give the character a flaw if damaged badly, e.g. when losing an eye.

 !!! summary "Maximum [Health](/character#health)"
     <div class="formula formula-top formula-bottom">